In setback for Trump, US judges reject travel ban

 Asked if the administration would go to the Supreme Court, she said: “I can't comment on that. ...
 He will be conferring with the lawyers and make that decision.”

-If the Trump administration appeals to the Supreme Court, it would need five of the eight justices to vote in favour of a stay blocking the district court injunction.
-That is likely to be a tall order as the court is evenly divided 4-4 between liberals and conservatives, meaning the administration would need to win over at least one of the liberal justices.

-The Council on American-Islamic Relations, the nation's largest Muslim civil rights and advocacy organization, said in a statement: "This victory should not lead to complacency.
-This and other Trump administration orders and policies still pose a threat to communities of colour, religious minorities, women, and others."
+The Council on American-Islamic Relations, the nation's largest Muslim civil rights and advocacy organization, said Trump's policies "still pose a threat to communities of colour, religious minorities, women, and others."

 Democrats, the minority party in Congress, celebrated.